Part 3: Engaging in the Trainings of Bodhicitta

 He apologizes for the inadequacy of his expression -- "owing to my poor intelligence and lack of learning" -- and notes that the great deeds of bodhisattvas "are hard to fathom for one of my poor intelligence."
 He asks forgiveness for any contradictions or errors.

-This humility is not false modesty.
-It reflects the genuine stance of a practitioner who, despite being recognized as one of the great scholars and saints of fourteenth-century Tibet, does not place himself above the tradition he serves.
-The text closes with a dedication prayer: may all beings gain the ultimate and conventional bodhicittas and become like Chenrezig, dwelling in neither extreme of samsara nor the peace of personal .
+He passed into in 1369, at the age of seventy-five.
+The text closes with a dedication prayer: may all beings gain the ultimate and conventional bodhicittas and become like Chenrezig, dwelling in neither extreme of samsara nor the peace of personal -- but in the great middle way of compassion that embraces all beings without exception.

 Study Questions